-- Click on the Blackboard login link and enter your user name and password - Your username is the first and last initial w/Student ID (example: md1234567) - For first-time online-based course students, your pass word the first time logging in is student. - For returning online-based course students, your pass word is the last password you used in your previous RCCD online-based course.
+- Click on the Blackboard login link and enter your username and password - Your username is the first and last initial with Student ID (example: md1234567) - For first-time online-based course students, your password the first time logging in is student. - For returning online-based course students, your password is the last password you used in your previous RCCD online-based course.

-For additional assistance contact the Open Campus Help Desk toll free at 1-866-259-7271 for 24 hour support or visit http://www.opencampus.com/help.html.
+For additional assistance, contact the Open Campus Help Desk toll free at 1-866-259-7271 for 24-hour support or visit http://www opencampus.com/help.html.